 - 15K Aid Stations - will be located at approximately the following mile locations: 4.5 and 6.5.
 All aid stations will provide water, gatorade and snacks in case of an emergency.

 - Half Marathon Aid Stations- will be located at approximately the following mile locations: 4.0, 8.0, 11.7.
 All aid stations will provide water, gatorade and snacks in case of emergency.

 COURSE NOTES & ETIQUETTE

 - Dogs are not allowed to participate in the race.

-- Participants should be prepared to encounter the following elements on the trails: multiple creek crossing's with ankle-deep water, wind, snow, mud, as well as patches of ice along some of the low lying areas.
-Majority of the creek crossing can be crossed without getting wet, except for the large creek crossing which is currently ankle deep.
-A bit to the south of the large creek crossing lie some stones that could be used to minimize getting soaked!
+- Participants should be prepared to encounter the following elements on the trails: multiple creek crossings with ankle-deep water, wind, and mud.
+The majority of the creek crossings can be crossed without getting wet, except for the large creek crossing which is currently ankle-deep (only on the half course).

-- TWO-WAY TRAFFIC: There is a two-way traffic section along both the half marathon and 50K course.
+- TWO-WAY TRAFFIC: There is a two-way traffic section along the half marathon course.
 Please follow these simple course etiquette steps when passing other participants.
 Immediately before passing another athlete, clearly announce “On your left!” or “On your right!” and then make the pass on that side.

 - If you must listen to music while competing, we require you to only wear ONE earbud and keep the volume low.
 During this race, you WILL need to hear what other racers and volunteers are saying to keep everyone safe.